 When I heard that, I told her I wanted to have a wolf too.

 “It doesn’t work that way.
-Your spirit animal finds you, not the other way around.”
+Your kindred spirit finds you, not the other way around.”

-“How will I know it’s my spirit animal and not just a turkey after our beans?”
+“How will I know it’s my kindred spirit?”

 “You wait and see.”